ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v29.md

 ### ESXi server enhancements
 {: #relnotes_v29-vcs-esxi}

 * The Secure Shell (SSH) Protocol is now disabled for ESXi servers prior to instance delivery.
+If you want to enable SSH, see [Enable SSH from the vSphere Web Client](https://pubs.vmware.com/vsphere-6-5/index.jsp?topic=%2Fcom.vmware.vcli.getstart.doc%2FGUID-C3A44A30-EEA5-4359-A248-D13927A94CCE.html).
 * Starting with the V2.9 release, the following ESXi server operations are available:

    * Add new ESXi servers to an existing cluster while the servers are in maintenance mode.
 Virtual machines are not migrated to the new servers until you remove them from maintenance mode.